cjolowicz/cookiecutter-hypermodern-python/docs/guide.md

 $ nox --session=pre-commit
 ```

-The session is described in more detail in the section {ref}`The pre-commit session`.
+The session is described in more detail in the section [The pre-commit session](the-pre-commit-session).

 ### Running pre-commit from git